 Maritime Cluster Fund (MCF)

 Introduced by the Maritime and Port Authority of Singapore (MPA), the Maritime Cluster Fund (MCF) facilitates the growth of Singapore's maritime cluster by supporting the industry's manpower and business development efforts as well as its drive for productivity improvements.
 There are three key components under MCF.
 The MCF-Manpower Development co-funds maritime companies in the development of manpower, training initiatives and capabilities.
-The MCF-Business Development supports eligible expenses incurred in the initial development of new maritime companies and organisations setting up in Singapore, or existing maritime companies and organisations expanding into new lines of maritime businesses.
+The MCF-Business Development supports eligible expenses incurred in the setting up of new maritime operations or expansion into new lines of maritime businesses in Singapore, and internationalisation efforts by maritime companies.
 The MCF-Productivity supports initiatives by the maritime industry that will lead to productivity gains.

 MCF-Manpower is available for the development of manpower, training initiatives and capabilities within the maritime industry.
-Accessible to companies and company-supported individuals within the maritime sector, the fund focuses on developing and enhancing the pertinent skills of employees.
+Accessible to companies and individuals, the fund focuses on developing and enhancing the pertinent skills of employees.